|Controlling Moths: Storage Tips For Seasonal Clothing

 Trying to read a Lawn & Garden product label can be confusing.
 We’ll help you break down the information you’ll find on your label, define what it means, and understand how to use it.

 Garden scrapbooks mean creating a fun keepsake.
 These scrapbooks can function as inspiration, a filing spot, a recipe book, or even just a crafty project to tackle.

 |Pest-Free Firewood and Natural Decor

 Outdoor and natural décor can be a great aesthetic.
-Bringing in outside materials puts you at risk for pests and it is important to understand the ways to keep your home safe while still having fun.
+Bringing in outside materials puts you at risk for pests.
+It is important to understand the ways to keep your home safe and warm and enjoy pest free firewood.

 |Picking the Perfect Pumpkin